Alusine Fofanah (soccer): Club career

 At the age of 14, Fofanah had a successful trial with Manchester City, scoring six goals in two matches with the under-18 squad.
 However, due to difficulties with passports and visas he did not join the club.

 In 2013, he played for Bankstown Berries in the National Premier League's NSW under 18 competition before joining Western Sydney Wanderers' youth set-up.
 He went on to sign a two-year senior contract with Western Sydney Wanderers in May 2014, and in making his debut at just 15 years and 189 days old, became the youngest player in A-League history.
 He was described as being "very agile, with quick feet, a high work rate and a desperate desire to succeed" by Wanderers' academy coach Trevor Morgan.
 Fofanah was part of the squad that won the 2014 Asian Champions League and participated in the 2014 FIFA Club World Cup in Morocco.
 He spent two seasons at the Wanderers, making seven appearances in all competitions and was released in June 2016.

 In 2016, Fofanah joined Sydney FC's NPL squad, followed up by a season with former Victorian champions Heidelberg United in which he played five matches.
 In 2018, Fofanah joined Rydalmere Lions and even played with them against his former club, Western Sydney Wanderers' NPL side.
 He scored 3 goals in 19 matches for the club.
 In May 2019, he joined Parramatta FC for the remainder of the season, scoring 1 goal in 6 matches during his time at the club.
 In 2020, Fofanah joined South Australian club Adelaide Blue Eagles.

-In January 2021, Fofanah join National Premier League NSW club, Mount Druitt Town Rangers FC.
+In January 2021, Fofanah join National Premier League NSW club, Mt Druitt Town Rangers.
 However, he left the club in a mutual agreement in February 2021.